Last use of capital punishment in Spain: Reactions to sentences

 The sentences provoked international criticism and protests against the Spanish government.
 Large demonstrations took place in Italy, Stockholm and Oslo, with the Swedish Prime Minister, Olof Palme, heading the Swedish demonstration.
 The Dutch foreign minister made a formal protest to the Spanish Ambassador.
 The Spanish Embassy in Lisbon was attacked and set on fire.
-The Spanish embassy in Switzerland was occupied for 2 hours by protesters.
+The Spanish embassy in Switzerland was occupied for two hours by protesters.
 President of Mexico, Luis Echeverría, called for Spanish membership of the United Nations Security Council to be suspended, but this was vetoed by the US, who considered it an internal Spanish matter.
 Pope Paul VI asked the Spanish government to grant clemency to the condemned at his Sunday blessing in St. Peter's Square, though he also condemned the crimes that the condemned were convicted of.
 Franco's brother, Nicolás Franco, joined calls for clemency, appealing to Franco's Christianity.

 A group of French intellectuals, including the actor Yves Montand, the film director Costa-Gavras and the journalist Régis Debray, attempted to organise a press conference in Madrid to read a prepared statement condemning the sentences, but were detained by police and expelled from Spain.

 Executions

-The executions took place on 27 September 1975. Ángel Otaegui was the first executed, at 08:30 in Villalón prison.
+The executions took place on 27 September 1975. Ángel Otaegui was the first executed, at 08:30 in Villalón prison, Burgos.
 Juan Paredes was executed at 08:35 in Barcelona.
 Paredes, according to his brother, was led to his execution smiling and singing an anthem of the Basque Army.
 The remaining three were executed in Hoyo de Manzanares, José Humberto Baena at 09:20, Ramón García Sanz at 09:40 and José Luis Sánchez Bravo at 10:00.